mikodagatan/morphosis-robotmarket/README.md

 At the very beginning please fork or clone this repository into your own private repository (github / bitbucket).
 During all development please make regular commits while working on this app.

+Go to the front end directory and run `npm install`.
+Then, go to the server directory and run the same  `npm install`.

-Start both server and frontend project by using `npm start` command.
+Start both server and frontend project by using `npm start` command at the root directory.
 The port for frontend is `localhost:3000`, and for server is `localhost:8000`

 ### What libraries/frameworks, packages, tools can I use?